-Brockencote Hall, set in several acres of lush green Worcestershire countryside, turned out to be an almost perfect stay, with the comforts and treats of a luxury country house hotel, from immaculate rooms, impeccable service and great food.
+Brockencote Hall, set in 70 acres of lush green Worcestershire countryside, turned out to be an almost perfect stay, with the comforts and treats of a luxury country house hotel, from immaculate rooms, impeccable service and great food.

-Brockencote Hall hotel was the third hotel I’d visited from the Eden Hotel Collection and I wasn’t sure to expect, given that the first two hotels had been so different.
+Brockencote Hall was the third hotel I’d visited from the Eden Hotel Collection and I wasn’t sure to expect, given that the first two hotels had been so different.
 Would it be as grand as the spectacular and imposing Bovey Castle, the 60-bedroom colossus in the heart of Dartmoor?
 Or would it be more like the boutique hotel Greenway in Cheltenham, with its high-end spa and Champagne bar?

 It turned out to be different from either of them but no less an almost perfect stay, with the comforts and treats of a luxury country house hotel, from immaculate rooms, impeccable service and great food.